Jabra Enhance Hearing Aids Review

 Pros

-- Affordable pricing: A pair of Jabra Enhance hearing aids costs as low as $995.
-This makes them one of the best cheap hearing aids currently available in the market.
+- Affordable pricing: A pair of Jabra Enhance hearing aids costs as low as $995, making them one of the best cheap hearing aids available.

 - Long risk-free trial: Jabra Enhance lets you try their hearing aids risk-free for a 100-day trial.
-During this time, you can return your devices for a refund.
+If you’re not satisfied, you can return your devices for a full refund.

-- Bluetooth capabilities: Through Jabra Enhance’s Bluetooth-enabled hearing aids, you can stream audio and make adjustments from your smartphone or other Bluetooth devices.
+- Bluetooth capabilities: Jabra Enhance’s Bluetooth-enabled hearing aids allow you to stream audio and make adjustments from your smartphone.

-- Remote support: When I purchased a pair of Jabra Enhance hearing aids, I got remote access to their audiologists and hearing health professionals.
-This made it easy to adjust my settings and troubleshoot any issues.
+- Remote support: When purchasing Jabra Enhance hearing aids, I got remote access to their audiologists and hearing health professionals.
+That made it easy to adjust my settings and troubleshoot any issues.

 Cons

-- Only behind-the-ear design: While Jabra Enhance hearing aids are definitely on the smaller side, they still require a behind-the-ear component.
-While some people might not mind this, Eargo offers hearing aids with a nearly invisible design.
-To learn more about this brand, read my Eargo review.
+- Only behind-the-ear design: Jabra Enhance hearing aids are definitely on the smaller side, but they still require a behind-the-ear (BTE) component.
+If you’re looking for “invisible” hearing aids, read my Eargo review.

-- Not for severe hearing loss: OTC hearing aids are only approved for people with mild to moderate hearing loss,2 so Jabra isn’t an option for those with profound to severe hearing loss.
+- Not for severe hearing loss: Over-the-counter (OTC) hearing aids are approved only for people with mild to moderate hearing loss,2 so Jabra isn’t an option for those with severe to profound hearing loss.

 Pro Tip: To learn more about hearing aids, read my picks for this year’s best hearing aids.